OpenNebula/docs/source/deployment/vmware_infrastructure_setup/datastore_setup.rst

 * All the ESX servers controlled by vCenter need to mount the same VMFS datastore with the same name.
 * The ESX servers need to be part of the Cluster controlled by OpenNebula
+* Before you can create images in an IMAGE datastore check that the datastore has been monitored and that it reports its size and usage information.
+You can't create images in a datastore until it's monitored.

 .. _vcenter_upload_vmdk: